 - a.
-The RSAT Team is a group of professionally trained individuals with a background and/or certification in substance abuse.
+The RSAT Team is a group of professionally trained individuals with a background and/or certification in substance use.
 Decisions related to the participant's stay or participation in the treatment program is determined by the RSAT TEAM with the program member's input.
-The goal of the Team is to assist the participant through the RSAT program and develop a discharge treatment plan that supports sobriety and stability upon release, decreases the likelihood of re-incarceration and supports public safety. - b.
+The goal of the Team is to assist the participant through the RSAT program and develop a release plan that supports sobriety and stability upon release, decreases the likelihood of re-incarceration and supports public safety. - b.
 The TEAM is defined as the staff members of the RSAT program and any other providers that are involved in the care, treatment or provision of services for the program participant.
 Thus the Team for an individual program participant may consist of the RSAT program staff, DBH staff, family members, peer specialists, and community based service providers.
-A key member of the Team is the program participant, who must be actively involved in his treatment plan in order to affect a successful outcome.
+A key member of the Team is the program participant, who must be actively